Rivalries in the National Rugby League: Sydney Roosters vs Canterbury-Bankstown Bulldogs

 The Sydney Roosters have a long-standing rivalry with fellow Sydney team, the Canterbury-Bankstown Bulldogs.
 Whilst both teams had crossed premiership paths in Grand Finals on five occasions.

-In 1938, Canterbury-Bankstown won their first premiership against Eastern Suburbs as what they were known as back then winning 19–6 at the Sydney Cricket Ground.
-Two years later in 1940, the sides met again with Easts winning the 1940 grand final 24–14.
+In 1938, Canterbury-Bankstown won their first premiership against Eastern Suburbs, as they were known as back then, winning 19–6 at the Sydney Cricket Ground.
+Two years later, in 1940, the sides met again, with Easts winning the 1940 grand final 24–14.

-In 1974 Eastern Suburbs broke a 30 plus year drought defeating Canterbury-Bankstown 19–4.
+In 1974, Eastern Suburbs broke a 30-plus-year drought, defeating Canterbury-Bankstown 19–4.

-In 1980, Canterbury-Bankstown broke a 38-year premiership drought defeating Eastern Suburbs 18–4 at the Sydney Cricket Ground.
+In 1980, Canterbury-Bankstown broke a 38-year premiership drought, defeating Eastern Suburbs 18–4 at the Sydney Cricket Ground.

 In 2002, the Sydney Roosters won the 2002 NRL Premiership on the back of a 9-game winning streak.
 This was the same year the premiership favourite Bulldogs were stripped of 37 points due to systematic breaches of the salary cap in the 2001 and the 2002 seasons.
-In 2003, the Roosters proved themselves worthy of their Defending Premiers title when they defeated Canterbury in the Preliminary Final 28–18 in front of a sold out Aussie Stadium.
+In 2003, the Roosters proved themselves worthy of their Defending Premiers title when they defeated Canterbury in the Preliminary Final 28–18 in front of a sold-out Aussie Stadium.

-In 2004, the Roosters defeated Canterbury 35-0 and fighting broke out in the stands during and after the game had been completed.
-While the Roosters finished the regular season with the Minor Premiership, Canterbury defeated them in the Grand Final 16-13 after trailing 13–6 at half-time.
+In 2004, the Roosters defeated Canterbury 35-0, and fighting broke out in the stands during and after the game had been completed.
+While the Roosters finished the regular season with the Minor Premiership, Canterbury defeated them in the Grand Final 16–13 after trailing 13–6 at half-time.

 As of the 2022 NRL season, the last time the two clubs met in a finals game was the 2015 elimination final which the Sydney Roosters won 38–12 at the Sydney Football Stadium.